LabPy/lantz/docs/guides/ui-two-drivers.rst

     import sys

+    # From lantz we import the driver ...
+    from lantz.drivers.examples.fungen import LantzSignalGeneratorTCP

     # Import Qt related from lantz so it worsk with PyQt4 or PySide ...
     from lantz.ui.app import start_gui

     # Notice that now we specify the instrument name!
-    with LantzSignalGeneratorTCP('localhost', 5678, name='fungen1') as inst1, \
+    with LantzSignalGenerator('TCPIP::localhost::5678::SOCKET', name='fungen1') as inst1, \
-         LantzSignalGeneratorTCP('localhost', 5679, name='fungen2') as inst2:
+         LantzSignalGenerator('TCPIP::localhost::5679::SOCKET', name='fungen2') as inst2:

         start_gui('connect_test.ui', [inst1, inst2], sys.argv)